jdohertydev/blast-off/README.md

 * Speak directly to the player in the first person after their name has been captured.
 * Use a typewriter effect on any dialogue which feels like the message is being written at the moment.
-* Clearly show the player’s score, game mode level and used letters.
+* Clearly show the player's score, game mode level and used letters.
 * Use ASCII art to show the stages of lives lost during game mode.
 * Clear the screen on stage changes so not to confuse the player.
 * Handle very carefully user input to avoid any errors.
 * Be easy for the player to exit the game.
-There will be ‘getting off’ points during a live game and when the game is over.
+There will be 'getting off' points during a live game and when the game is over.

 ## 'Blast Off!' - Game Flow Chart